mtcs/dotfiles/README.md

 # dotfiles

-My personal dotfiles from Vim, tmux, etc (the public ones at least) The most updated dotfile is definetely my vimrc.
+My personal dotfiles from Vim, tmux, etc. (the public ones at least)

+The most updated dotfile is definetely my vimrc.
 Enjoy!

 ## VIM